- Who Are These Rates For?

 - apartment building

-Both Urban and Rural Residential Electric Service provide a steady supply of electricity to your home.
+Residential electric service provide a steady supply of electricity to your home.
 Electricity is available continuously, whenever it's needed.
 The only exception — as with any electric service — is when unexpected events occur (such as a severe storm or a vehicle hitting a power pole) that make it impossible to deliver power to you.
 When WPS learns of an outage, we immediately work to restore power.